 Betsy Cheramie Ayo Hall was dedicated in 2001 and houses the College of Nursing.
 This state-of-the-art building is where our nursing faculty members teach and engage students in realistic settings, preparing them to deliver superior nursing care in the most diverse of settings.

 There are eight nursing laboratories.
 These labs, in total, house 48 hospital beds, with associated bedside tables, over-bed tables, privacy curtains, wall mounts for oxygen, air, suction, otoscopes, and all the amenities for fundamentals, medical-surgical, ob/peds and mental health nursing, to mimic the hospital setting.

 The labs also contain surgical wash sinks, manikins, IV arms and chests, a human computerized simulator; literally everything to enhance our students opportunity for success!

 Not only are the nursing labs superior, but so are our classrooms.
 Each is supplied with a computer with Internet access and a ceiling mount LCD wide-screen projector.
 Faculty members utilize many adjuncts to learning including PowerPoint presentations, games, skits, critical thinking exercises, case studies, demonstrations, guest speakers, etc.

-And since technology is what this present generation knows, we also have a computer lab designated solely for the College of Nursing.
+And since technology is what this present generation knows, we also have three computer labs designated solely for the College of Nursing.
 The computers contain programs encompassing every aspect of nursing care in each specialty area.

 Our students have the luxury of independent study.
 But, computer-assisted instruction is utilized throughout many of the nursing courses.
 You learn by repetition!
 You learn by repetition!